peterchang77/dl_tutorial/README.md

 ![AWS Launch](./screenshots/aws-ec2new07.png)

 The final step is to create an SSH key pair to remotely connect to your EC2 instance.
 To do so type in a key pair name (`default`) and click `Download Key Pair`.
-It is important to remember the location of the downloaded key.
+It is important to remember the name and location of this downloaded key.
 If you lose this key you will be unable to access the EC2 instance.
 A recommended strategy to store AWS key pairs is to place it in a hidden folder easily accessible from your home folder (`~/.aws`).
+After downloading and saving the SSH key, click `Launch Instance` to complete the EC2 creation process.

 ![AWS Launch](./screenshots/aws-ec2new08.png)